 Sting Net Worth

-Sting net worth: c is an extraordinarily successful British musician and philanthropist who has a net worth of $300 million.
+Sting net worth: Sting is an extraordinarily successful British musician, real estate investor and philanthropist who has a net worth of $400 million.
 Sting was born Gordon Matthew Sumner on October 2, 1951 in Wallsend, England.
 He is probably best known for being a member of The Police and for a prolific career as a solo artist.
 Sting attended Northern Counties College of Education from 1971-1974.
 After school he qualified to be a teacher and subsequently landed a job at St. Paul's Middle School in Cramlington, where he would stay for two years.
 His first music jobs were in local clubs, playing in jazz bands, wherever he could get a job.
 His nickname "Sting" came after he performed wearing a black and yellow striped sweater that the bandleader stated made him look like a wasp.
 In 1977, after a move to London, he joined up with the band, The Police.
 Their self-titled debut album sold 8 million copies in the United States alone.
 Between 1978-1983 the group released 5 albums, and won six Grammy awards.
 To date, The Police have sold over 50 million albums worldwide.
 In 1982 Sting released his first solo single entitled "Spread A Little Happiness".
 In total, he has received 16 Grammy awards for his work, and has been inducted into both the Rock and Roll Hall of Fame, and the Songwriter's Hall of Fame.
 Sting has been married twice.
 First to actress Frances Tomelty with whom he has two children, and later to actress and film producer Trudie Styler, with whom he has four children.
 Sting moved to Galway, Ireland in 1980 to take advantage of lower tax rates.
 He also owns several homes in places such as New York, Malibu, Tuscany, and Salisbury.
+In 2008 Sting bought two apartments in one of New York City's most exclusive buildings, 15 Central Park West.
+He knocked down a wall to make one huge apartment.
+In 2018 he sold the unit for $50 million.
+Soon after the sale he bought a $50 million unit in a nearby building 220 Central Park West.

 "Every Breath You Take":